 Here are some independent evaluations from two internet forums run by gemmologists.
 Gemmologists are scientists, they are not interested in sales hype:

-Just this morning some students and me have been checking the 'Gem-n-Eye'.
+Just this morning some students and me have been checking the digital refractometer.
 In this case we tried to find out if a stone purchased on internet was indeed a GGG or a CZ.
 This reflectivity meter worked (in this case).
 The result was proven by its SG.

-good for quick sampling, but you do need to keep it calibrated with known
+Duo] is good for quick sampling, but you do need to keep it calibrated

-samples.
-I also haven't been able to get it to work reliably with tiny
+with known samples.
+I also haven't been able to get it to work reliably

-stones.
-Relying on any one characteristic to identify a material practically
+with tiny stones.
+Relying on any one characteristic to identify a material

 The 'thermal' part of the tester (with the scale that shows the names of the stones) is identical to the standard model, above, so see above for pros and cons.

 In addition, it has a reflectivity meter.
 This gives the result as a number which you look up on a chart.
-The chart includes 76 common gemstones, and we include two versions of the same chart.
-The first is in numerical order, so you can look up the number.
-The second is in alphabetical order of gemstone - so if you already have a good idea as to what the stone is, you can see how closely the reading on the machine matches it.
+The chart includes 76 common gemstones, and we include two versions of the same chart, the first in numerical order (so you can look up the reading), the second in alphabetical order of gemstone (so if you already have a good idea as to what the stone is, you can see how closely the reading on the machine matches it).